-If we look at the iTunes App Store, Tales of Wind iOS made it to #37 in role playing with 4.2 stars, which is a good spot if we consider the steep competition.
-Tales of Wind Android version scored even higher on Google Play, with 4.5 stars from over forty thousand votes.
+If we look at the iTunes App Store, iOS version made it to #37 in role-playing with 4.2 stars, which is a good spot if we consider the steep competition.
+Android version scored even higher on Google Play, with 4.5 stars from over forty thousand votes.

 This game goes quite far in the MMORPG genre as much as it brings the full PC experience of the gameplay style.
 Besides offering the usual stuff like different classes, combat systems, different modes, PVP, PVE, quests, events, and stuff, it brings its increased social aspect.
 The players will be able to join guilds and with their allies, they can do quests together, raids, battles, and even solve puzzles together.

-There are four basic character classes in Tales of Wind, but each of them offers two subsequent promotion paths.
-Each of the classes and each of the promotion paths have their own skill set and different playstyle.
+There are four basic character classes in the game, but each of them offers two subsequent promotion paths.
+Each of the classes and each of the promotion paths has their own skill set and different playstyle.
 Classes offered, in both female and male genders, are:

 mages are ranged and are effective in AOE (Area of Effect) damage dealing.
 They branch out to Pyromancer and Frostweaver